meesvandongen/just-one-cf/docs/technical-architecture.md

 ### Player Actions (available to all players)
 - `join-session`: Join a session using a game code
 - `submit-clue`: Submit a one-word clue
+- `mark-invalid-clues`: Mark clues as invalid during the duplicate checking phase (only available to the selected checker)
 - `submit-guess`: Make a guess for the current word

 ### Host-Only Actions (restricted to game host)